adaoub/adaoub/README.md

 <!--- ##### learning how to learn by learning to code 😄 -->

-- 🔭 I’m currently working on learning how to learn by learning to code 😄
+- 🔭 I’m currently learning how to learn by learning to code 😄
 - 🌱 I’m currently learning Ruby and Javascript

 <!---